Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - Added Evie&Ivy from inclement emerald
 - TMs in OW are in a yellow ball, megastones glitter
 - Move relearner can teach moves from pre-evos
+- Added a teleporter in Lanette's house, triggers trade evolutions
 - More to be added

 ## TODO